s9w/binary_bakery/readme.md

 # Binary bakery :cookie:
-Translates binary files (images, fonts etc.) into **C++ source code** and extract that binary data at compile- or runtime.
+Translates binary files (images, fonts etc.) into **C++ source code** and gives access to that data at compile- or runtime.
 There are different reasons why you might want this:

 - Avoiding the complexity of loading images or archives with external libraries
 - Compile-time access to meta information and content itself, including pixel colors